-You should not use this medication if you are allergic to dalteparin, heparin, or pork products, or if you have:
+You should not use this medicine if you are allergic to dalteparin, heparin, or pork products, or if you have:

 active or uncontrolled bleeding; or

-a low level of platelets in your blood after testing positive for a certain antibody while using dalteparin.
+a history of blood clot or low levels of platelets in your blood while using heparin.